upday/upday.github.io/_posts/blog/2016-10-27-vector_drawables_optimisation.md

 modified:
 categories: blog
 author: florina_muntenescu
 excerpt: You have replaced all image resources in your app with VectorDrawables - your APK is smaller and your images look better.
 But are you really using them correctly?
-Here are three mistakes that you might be making and how to fix them, right now.
+Here's how VectorDrawables work and how you should be using them.
 Because &#35;PERFMATTERS.
 tags: [Android, UI, Vector Drawables, perfmatters]
 image:
 date: 2016-10-27T00:39:55-04:00